jpoehnelt/semantic-release-replace-plugin/docs/interfaces/_index_.replacement.md

 # Interface: Replacement

-Replacement is simlar to the interface used by https://www.npmjs.com/package/replace-in-file with the difference being the single string for `to` and `from`.
+Replacement is similar to the interface used by https://www.npmjs.com/package/replace-in-file with the difference being the single string for `to` and `from`.

 ## Hierarchy